 In the end it’s a win-win-win agreement, as you can make a little money on the side, your friend gets extra free credit and giffgaff get new paying customers.

 Useful link: Make money recruiting for giffgaff

 Benefits you get on Three but not on giffgaff

 Reasons you might join Three over giffgaff

-✖ Three are getting a little no-frills themselves
+✖ Three have almost become a no-frills network

 They got rid of their Go Binge scheme last year.
 This gave you an unlimited data allowance on capped plans to use with specific streaming apps.
 You could watch them as much as you liked without using data.

-Other than roaming and the network features like WiFi calling, it's getting hard to justify joining Three over giffgaff, for benefits nowadays.
+Other than network features like WiFi calling, it's getting hard to justify joining Three over giffgaff, for benefits nowadays.